COZMIKDX/Pebble-SDK-Helper-Library/README.md

 For example, setting the layers for images in one place, composition and animated values in another, and deletion handlers set up elsewhere.

 With this library I intend for creation of such elements to be more streamlined and their values easily accessible.

+# How to use
+1. Copy the source files pairs you would like to use.
+For example, to work with images copy Images.c, Images.h, Image.c, and Image.h to your project.

+2.